 Sizing up Decisions

 - What problem is at the core of the decision?
-Decisions often arise in response to new information, and the initial way the issue is raised focuses on the acute and narrow aspects of the problem?
+Decisions often arise in response to new information, and the initial way the issue is raised focuses on the acute and narrow aspects of the problem.
 It’s important to ask probing questions.
-For example: the problem might be defined initially as “we don’t have time to fix all 50 known bugs we’ve found”, but the real issue is probably “we have no criteria for how to triage bugs.”
+For example, the problem might be defined initially as “we don’t have time to fix all 50 known bugs we’ve found”, but the real issue is probably “we have no criteria for how to triage bugs.”
 Redefining the decision (or problem reframing) into a more useful form improves decision quality.
 Being calm in response to a seemingly urgent issue helps make this happen.
 Ask questions like “What is the cause of this problem?
-It is isolated or will it impact other areas.
+Is it isolated, or will it impact other areas?
 Whose problem is it?
-Which goals in the vision doesn’t it put at risk?
-Did we already make this decision in he space, if so, do we have good reasons to reconsider now?”
+Which goals in the vision don’t put at risk?
+Did we already make this decision in the space?
+If so, do we have good reasons to reconsider now?”

-- If you’re wrong, what the impact/cost?
+- If you’re wrong, what is the impact/cost?
 What other decisions will be impacted?
-If the impact is small or negligible.
-There isn’t much to lose.
-However, this doesn’t mean you short start flipping coins.
-For aspects of the project such as usability or reliability, quality comes from many small decisions being aligned with each other.
-The phrase “death by a thousand cuts” comes from this situation, whether it’s not a one big mistake that gets us: it’s the many tiny ones.
-So you must as least consider whether the choice is trully isolated.
+If the impact is small or negligible, there isn’t much to lose.
+However, this doesn’t mean you should start flipping coins.
+For aspects of the project, such as usability or reliability, quality comes from many small decisions being aligned with each other.
+The phrase “death by a thousand cuts” comes from this situation, whether it’s not one big mistake that gets us: it’s the many tiny ones.
+So you must as least consider whether the choice is truly isolated.
 If it isn’t, it’s best to try and make several choices at once.

 - What is the window of opportunity?
 If you wait to make the decision, it can be made for you – routes will close and options will go away.
 In this universe, big decisions don’t necessarily come with greater amounts of time to make them.
 Sometimes, you have to make tough strategic decisions quickly because of the limited window of opportunity.
 Sometimes, the speed of making a decision is more important than the quality of the decision itself (specially in competitive environments).
 Quick action can shift what in military terminology is called “the burden of uncertainty”: by taking early action, you force the competitor (or partner) to respond.